rob-mission/rome/content/about/_index.en.md

 weight: "1"

 ---
-Work

-In the years 2019-21 I will be involved in churchplanting projects in Italy as an intern.
-These projects are related to the City to City Europe network.
-City to City Europe is a trans-denominational network of urban churches and church plants committed to fostering a movement of the gospel in the cities of Europe.
-Throughout my two-year internship I will not only receive leadership training but will also get to immerse myself in and experience first-hand the work of the movement in bringing the power of the gospel to every part of life in Italian cities.
-I will get the opportunity to be involved in homegroups, evangelism on campus and the start-up of a new Christian community.
-The aim is to be prepared for coordinating projects.

-From september 2020 onwards, I hope to serve a christian church in Perugia.
-The work enhances studentministry on university campus and working together in a team to start a new churchplanting project in a city close to Perugia without an evangelical witness.
+In the years 2019-2021 I have received a traineeship in churchplanting in Italy (Rome and Perugia).
+The aim was to be prepared for coordinating new projects and to serve the local Italian Christian community.

+From Spring 2021 onwards, I hope to join the mission of ICP Europe in Rotterdam (The Netherlands).
+ICP Europe is an international organisation which aims to support pioneers across Europe to start up new projects and to integrate cultures within the local church.

 Besides that, I write articles on the christian faith for the Italian [website](https://www.sentiero-cristiano.it/ "IRS") of the Dutch foundation IRS.